Daniel-Sinkin/Tradebot/Obsidian/Kanbans/Data Processing.md

 ## Backlog

 - [ ] Get Data from different sources
-- [ ] Build Candles from Ticks
 - [ ] Data Integrity Validation
 - [ ] Pushing Data into C++
-- [ ] Loading in processed Ticks and Candles

 ## Refined Backlog